Welcome to McMaster University’s ‘Quick Start’ website. Select the steps above to begin.

 - STEP 4.3 Bursaries

 We are committed to helping students with need.
-Bursaries are one way of providing this access.
 Bursaries are one way of providing this help.
 Based on a financial need assessment, bursaries do not need to be repaid, and can be applied for each year you are a student at McMaster.
 Applications open in September of your first year and all the details on eligibility and the application process can be found on the SFAS website.

 - STEP 4.4